Allegra de Laurentiis

-Allegra de Laurentiis is a European philosopher, educated at the Universities of Rome, Tübingen and Frankfurt, who has been teaching at American universities since 1987.
+Allegra de Laurentiis is an Italian philosopher, educated at the Universities of Rome, Tübingen and Frankfurt, who has been teaching at American universities since 1987.
 She is now a Professor of Philosophy at Stony Brook University.

 She is known for her works on philosophy of Hegel.
 De Laurentiis was the president of Hegel Society of America from 2014 to 2018.